WilliTourt/ArmSync/README.md

 A 7-DOF wireless teleoperation humanoid robotic arm with dual-IMU master-slave control, designed for the Renesas Electronics Competition.

-If you are also working on a robotic arm project, feel free to reference our design and code, but please note their limitations.
+If you are also working on a robotic arm project, feel free to reference our hardware design and code, but please note their limitations.
 All files are provided as-is.

 [中文文档](README-zh-CN.md)